alexbasson/talks/app/modular-monoliths/script-ruby.md

 ### deployable-mitosis-git-show?frame=0

 This is a git command that you can run that will show you in a commit which files were touched and in what way they changed.
 "A" means "added" and "M" means "modified".
 This is the entire operation for splitting a deployable in this way.
-You create a new deployable module which didn't previously exist, and this doesn't really show the size of that thing, but that application class is not large.
-That's, y'know, a couple of bean methods or import statements.
+You create a new `app.rb` for the new deployable, and that file is not large.
+That's, y'know, just some require statements and a `create_app` function.

 And the modifications in Deployable 1, if you crack them open, they're actually just line deletions.
-You're just deleting dependencies out of the build file and then deleting bean methods or configuration in the application class.
+You're just deleting some require statements and removing some wiring from `app.rb`.
 And this is it.
 This is the whole thing.
 And voila, we now have two separately deployable things.
 Nothing else moves, nothing else even changes, it all just stays there.
 And if you imagine that you were doing this while active development was happening—while, y'know, you have a whole team and they're all doing stuff—there's not going to be any merge conflict here.
 You don't have to say, "hey folks, we're separating the deployables, everybody hold on for a minute so we don't step on each others' toes".
 You just do this, and everybody who's working in these different components, they just keep doing it and this works fine.
 And it's very nice.

 ### how-to-transition?frame=2